 You should always know what services a firm has and how much they charge.
-Perhaps a firm you’ve been recommended doesn’t do investment management and you’re in need of it.
+Perhaps a firm that has been recommended doesn’t do investment management and you’re in need of it.
 You’d want to ensure that your chosen firm has every financial service you may need and that you can afford it.

 - What are your licenses, credentials, and certifications?
 How much experience do you have?
 Do you have any expertise and what is it in?

-Having a financial advisor that is not certified is like going to a doctor that doesn’t have a current medical license.
+Having a financial advisor that is not certified is like going to a doctor who doesn’t have a current medical license.
 You need to know that your financial advisor is knowledgeable enough to help you plan your future.
 Furthermore, you need to know that he or she is going to have the right experience and specialization to help you in the best way possible.

 Some investment managers believe in following the breaking news of the day, while others believe in riding out the ups and downs of the market.
 Some take a riskier approach, while others believe in security.
-It’s important to choose a financial advisor that matches your philosophy.
+It’s important to choose a financial advisor who matches your philosophy.